Applications have now closed and we have announced a winner.

 All of our scholarship opportunities take months of planning, and the choice of destinations is made well in advance.
 The situation in Myanmar has escalated along the exact timeline of this program.

-At this time, we are not changing the assignment destination.
 We believe that traveling to a destination can have a more positive effect than boycotting it (read more on that here).
 However, we assure you that this assignment will in no way be voyeuristic, exploitative or supportive of the atrocities being committed in the Rakhine state.

 Finally, we would never put you in danger, should Myanmar become unsafe for travel we will change the destination of the assignment.